 Cornerstone encourages students to participate in physical activities and sports, as a healthy body is both necessary in mission work and honouring to God.

 Cornerstone is situated at the edge of a small village in a characteristic Dutch river landscape.
 This offers ample opportunity for beautiful walks or hikes and especially for cycling tours.
-The college has many bicycles available for student use.
+The college has many bicycles available for use.

 In-depth training for missions requires that the student has access to adequate resources.
 Cornerstone prides itself in a library with more that 18000 titles on the shelves.
 These include essential books on topics related to missiology as well as many theological works and Bible commentaries.